Â

 If this feels like a supportive place to begin, you are welcome to step in.

-💚 You receive immediate access and can move through the material at your own pace, and return to the material whenever helpful.
+You will receive immediate access, and you can return to the material whenever it feels helpful.

 Words from women who have walked this path